rss logo

 }

-• Enable the nftables service using systemctl:
+• Enable the nftables service so that it loads automatically at boot:

 root@host:~# systemctl enable nftables.service

-• Apply the nftables configuration:
+• Apply the current nftables configuration immediately:

 root@host:~# nft -f /etc/nftables.conf